buchifadev/dacade-celo-tutorial/README.md

 Follow along as we break down the code into simple and understandable snippets.

-We started by importing some of the packages we installed earlier to b eused inside this file.
-Some of them includes `Web3`, `BigNumber`, `newKitFromWeb3` etc.
+We first import some of the packages we installed earlier to be used inside this file.
+Some of them include `Web3`, `BigNumber`, `newKitFromWeb3` etc.

-We also created two variables that are very important to our application which are `cusdContractAddress` and `requestsContractAddress`.
+We also created two variables that are very important to our application which are `cUsdContractAddress` and `requestsContractAddress`.

-We then created a react app component called `App`.
-You can give your component any name of your choice, but we will just call ours because it tallies with the file name (by convention, components name are supposed to be the same as the file name).
+We then created a React app component called `App`.
+You can give your component any name of your choice, but we will just call ours because it tallies with the file name (by convention, components names are supposed to be the same as the file name).

-Inside the app component, we created some some state objects using `useState` provided by React. `useState` is React Hook that allows you to add state to a functional component.
+Inside the app component, we created some state objects using `useState` provided by React. `useState` is React Hook which allows you to add state to a functional component.
 It returns an array with two values: the current state and a function to update it.
-The Hook takes an initial state value as an argument and returns an updated state value whenever the setter function is called.
+The hook takes an initial state value as an argument and returns an updated state value whenever the setter function is called.

-The usestate objects created in our app will be used to store some important states and variables in our application.
+The `useState` objects created in our app will be used to store some important states and variables in our application.

 ```javascript
   async function connectWallet() {